 September, 2018 – Dance NOW showing at Joe’s Pub in New York City.

 April 21, 2018 – ARTS@Tech showing at the Ferst Center in Atlanta.
 More here.

-March 9, 2018 – Time to Compile in-progress showings at the Granoff Center at Brown University as part of the Conference for Research on Choreographic Interfaces.
+March 9, 2018 – Time to Compile in-progress showings at the Granoff Center at Brown University, as part of the Conference for Research on Choreographic Interfaces, in Providence.

 February 17, 2018 – Time to Compile in-progress showing showing at the Biennial Symposium, Ammerman Center at Connecticut College, New London.